csuhta/inquisition-perks/readme.txt

 Rating: Poor

 This gives you a one-time package of herbs.
-You can gather herbs yourself, grow them in Skyhold, and it never really becomes a grind.
+You can gather herbs yourself, or grow them in Skyhold.
 Don't waste a point here.

 ------------------------------------------------------------------------------+
 VETERAN HERBALISTS (SECRETS)